Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 9 September

 At least 25 people were killed and 18 injured in a Russian airstrike on the village of Yarova in Donetsk Oblast.

 The HUR claimed to have carried out an attack on a Russian 48Ya6-K1 Podlet low-altitude radar and an RLM-M module from the 55Zh6M Nebo-M air defense complex in Crimea, destroying the RLM-M module.

-The governor of Krasnodar Krai claimed that one person was killed in a Ukrainian drone strike on Sochi.
+The governor of Krasnodar Krai claimed one person was killed in a Ukrainian drone strike on Sochi.